 “I find that Motown really opens up and readies everybody to say what they want.
 It truly is an integrative music.
 It brought white and black people as well as different generations together, and I believe it’s still doing that.”
 Brazil continues, “Sometimes while I’m setting up, I try to strike a conversation.
 There’s not a lot to talk about, but as soon as you start singing, there’s a lot to sing about.”

-She explains that at a recent Outreach program, a man had requested ‘I Saw The Light’ by Hank Williams.
+She explains that at a recent Outreach program, a man had requested ‘I Saw the Light’ by Hank Williams.
 Not knowing it was originally performed by Williams, Brazil recalls that afterwards, the man told her the song’s entire origin story.

 “Before that, he wasn’t talking to his [caregiver] or to me.
 There was nothing to talk about, but that song built this bridge and there was an immediate connection between us through that song,” she beams.